-Laminate floors add a sleek touch to the room they’re in, but do you know how to keep them pristine?
+Laminate floors add a sleek touch to their room, but do you know how to keep them pristine?
 Did you know that not all vacuums are suitable for laminate floors?
 Some may even damage or ruin them.

-So you have to select a vacuum carefully.
-Your pick should meet specific criteria to adequately preserve the condition of your laminate floors.
-We’re going to help you choose, but first, we have some explaining to do.
+You must select a vacuum carefully.
+Your pick should meet specific criteria to preserve your laminate floor’s condition adequately.
+We’re going to help you choose one of the best vacuums for laminate floors, but first, we have some explaining to do.

 Here’s everything you need to know about the best vacuums for laminate floors.
 Follow these guidelines to save your floors from scratches, swelling, cracks, and other unsightly damage.